Last Updated on

 Ingredients: Calcium Carbonate, Glycerin (vegetable derived), Aqua (pure water), Betaine, Xanthan Gum, Aloe Barbadensis Leaf Juice Powder, Myrrh Oil, Peppermint Oil, Olive Leaf Extract, Limonene, Linalool

 For the toothpaste, the company claims to have 70% organic components, such as Aloe, Glycerin, and Coconut Oil, with no active ingredients such as Fluoride, and no added preservatives or sweeteners.
-It is available in Cinnamon, Peppermint and Anise flavors, and can be purchased from large supermarkets, pharmacies and online retailers like Amazon.
+It is available in Cinnamon, Peppermint, and Anise flavors, and can be purchased from large supermarkets, pharmacies, and online retailers.

 Most people are happy with this particular brand and are especially happy that the product is all natural with no additives and artificial medications.
 They are also happy that it is suitable for vegans and has not been tested on animals.
 Some even say that it made their teeth stronger and their gums better (although that is hard to understand considering there is no effective ingredient to do that), and people that previously complained of sensitive mouth and sores are clearly happy with this one.
 On the other hand, some people are not happy with the lack of foaming action and cleaning effectiveness, as well as the lack of fluoride which makes fighting cavities harder.
 Other complaints include bad taste, bad consistency and the Glycerin content which coats the teeth and prevents remineralization if you use other Fluoride containing products.